lm3nitro/Projects/New/Bash/SSMTP Service Email.md

 Once that is enabled, you can navigate to app passwords and create a new one.

 > [!NOTE]
-> You can name it anything you want, the name is not relevent.
+> You can name it anything you want; the name is not relevant.

 ![Pasted image 20241016001640](https://github.com/user-attachments/assets/4f417094-7abb-485b-b3c3-e04cdb129de4)

 Once the name is added, click `Create`.
 You will be presented with a password, make sure to keep this password as it will be needed later in the configuration file.

 > [!IMPORTANT]
 > Once the password is presented, there is no way to go back and view it again.
-If you do not remeber or forgot to make note of the password, you will need to delete the app password and created a new one.
+If you do not remember or forgot to make note of the password, you will need to delete the app password and created a new one.

 ![Pasted image 20241016001851](https://github.com/user-attachments/assets/0e040009-8438-4e74-a89a-eb8d321f5f32)

 ## Script

-Now that gmail is configured, I created the script that I will be using:
+Now that Gmail is configured, I created the script that I will be using:

 ```bash
 #!/usr/bin/env bash